 Covid-19 and Exercise

-HOWEVER, we continue to recommend regular exercise for members of the community who are 1) asymptomatic, 2) otherwise healthy, and 3) have no expected risk of COVID-19 infection.
+HOWEVER, we continue to recommend regular exercise for members of the community who are 1) asymptomatic, 2) otherwise healthy, and 3) have no expected risk of active COVID-19 infection.
 The national goal of at least 150 minutes of moderate exercise per week has proven benefits to mental, cardiovascular, and immune health – all of which we need during this stressful time.

 1) Keep up with all of the local and regional guidelines on mask-use, social distancing, and community gatherings.
 Exercise is a crucial part of mental and physical health, but it should be done without putting our safety or the safety of others at risk.
 Current Vermont Department of Health Guidelines regarding COVID-19 can be found here.
 National guidelines from the Centers for Disease Control and Prevention (CDC) can be found here.

 2) If you have concerns that you may have contracted COVID-19 (ie. you are experiencing cold symptoms or have a known exposure to COVID-19), it is appropriate to stop anything beyond light exercise (eg. walking) until you are considered cleared of risk of having COVID by your medical provider or are confirmed to have COVID-19.